sarahmk125/beneath-stream/README.md

 Running in Docker (on `ubuntu` 18.04 image):
 - Running on Docker, I get the issue in `beneath_sdk_get_secret_docker.txt`.
 However, this is resolved by copying the `secret.txt` file to `/root/.beneath/secret.txt` in the container.
 - When running the script I get `ModuleNotFoundError: No module named 'importlib_metadata'`.
 This is solved by installing `importlib-metadata`.
 This is documented in `beneath_dependency.txt`
 - It's not immediately clear when I need to start the client; I run `await stream.write()` and get the Client not started error documented in `client_error.txt` - this is in the API Docs on the stream, but not in the general docs.
+NOTE: UNRESOLVED